JMWebDevelopment/VideoPlace/readme.txt

 If you have a question, need to report a bug to be fixed or have a feature request for a future version, email me at me@jacobmartella.com or fill out the form on the theme page (https://jacobmartella.com/wordpress/wordpress-themes/videoplace-wordpress-theme).

 == Changelog ==
+= 2.1 =
+- Added a theme.json file to make the editor experience better.

 = 2.0.4 =
 - Added in the fonts to include locally.